DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 ## Prerequisites

-In this tutorial, we will fetch tests from a GitHub repository: [testcafe-ci-demo](https://github.com/DevExpress-Examples/testcafe-ci-demo).
-Fork this repository before we start.
+In this tutorial, we fetch tests from a GitHub repository: [testcafe-ci-demo](https://github.com/DevExpress-Examples/testcafe-ci-demo).
+Fork this repository before you start.

 > If you use a different version control system, make sure CircleCI supports it.
 To learn which systems it supports, refer to the [CircleCI Integrations](https://circleci.com/integrations/) page.